 - References and Descriptions – Provide detailed descriptions and references that will help to distinguish the product between others

 - Quantities – Set default quantities against the record to help with re-ordering for Purchasing Department and the manufacturing department if items are built or part of a subassembly.

 - Drawings – if you have drawings for how parts should look, make sure these and any revisions are available for workers on the line or in the factory to look at

 - Costing – making sure any current or previous costings for materials are available for the purchasing department to look at so they can either improve with the current supplier or source it from somewhere else

-Bill of Materials are used widely by the Manufacturing Industry.
+Bill of Materials is used widely by the Manufacturing Industry.
 They need to have detailed ‘lists’ of what is used in everything they manufacture for assembly and costing purposes.
-Without BOMs it would make it very difficult to forecast what parts and components are needed in order for the companies to cope with demand and respond to customers and suppliers appropriately.
+Without BOMs, it would make it very difficult to forecast what parts and components are needed in order for the companies to cope with demand and respond to customers and suppliers appropriately.

 The process of creating a BOM in Sage:

 - Create Stock Item – create an item record for the finished item.
 This will need to be a Built Item